 Change the Managed Apple ID’s unique username structure.

 Change the domain name structure.

-Click Close, or wait until the activity has finished and then click Done.
+Tap Close, or wait until the activity has finished, then tap Done.